What’s happening in our schools?

 Most importantly, when there is a crisis or a rumor of a crisis, the community needs to know where to turn for accurate information.

 Some rumors spread because no one checks with the school administration to see if the rumor is true.
-Some continue to spread because of misinformation.
+Some continue to spread because social media is valuable but often not an accurate source of information.
+Most often, moms and dads have heard something from another parent that may or may not be true, love their children, and want to understand more detail.

-“The priority is to tell parents as much as is possible, as quickly as possible, as accurately as possible.
-We can’t afford to be wrong.
+“The priority is to tell parents as much as is possible, as quickly as possible, as accurately as possible..but we can’t afford to be wrong.
 If we are in a circumstance where we must choose between those three, we are always going to choose getting it right,” explained Cobb Schools Chief Strategy and Accountability Officer John Floresta.

 We understand the community’s, especially parents, desire to know the details of what happens during a crisis.
-So, we explained the steps our staff takes and what parents can expect when the unexpected happens in this podcast: Communicating with the Community during a Crisis.
+Staff in our schools and the central office are all parents too, we know what it’s like to hear about something and want more detail.
+We explained the steps our staff takes and what parents can expect when the unexpected happens in this podcast: Communicating with the Community during a Crisis.

-Parents may wonder why we do not include specific details when something unexpected happens in a school.
-Chief Strategy and Accountability Officer John Floresta explained it in the podcast:
+Parents may wonder why we do include some specific details and don’t include others when something unexpected happens in a school.
+Chief Strategy and Accountability Officer John Floresta explained in the podcast:

 “We are bound by federal laws to protect student rights and data, including discipline record and criminal record.
-We get it, the details of unexpected issues at schools are often interesting and parents are invested in their schools, especially about anything related to safety.
-Maybe I should have added one more phrase when I said our Communications staff communicates ‘early, often, and accurately’ – legally,” Floresta added.
+We get it, the details of unexpected issues at schools are often interesting and parents want to know as much as we can, especially about anything related to safety.
+I should have added one more phrase when I said our principals and District staff communicates ‘as early and as often as possible’ – communication from us HAS to be accurate and it HAS to be legal (FERPA),” Floresta added.

-Because we are unable to provide all the information parents may request, we make it a priority to explain to the community how we keep Cobb students safe across the District.
-We launched the Cobb Shield website for that sole purpose.
-As a way to partner with the community to keep our schools safe, we launched the Safe Schools Alert Tipline.
+We know circumstances or privacy laws sometimes don’t allow us to provide all the information a parent may want to know.
+So you know what 18,000 staff members are doing to keep your student safe before an incident occurs, we make it a priority to explain to you how we keep Cobb students safe with twelve specific District safety initiatives which can be found at www.cobbshield.com.
+As a way to partner with the community to keep our schools safe, we also launched the Safe Schools Alert Tipline.

 “By communicating early, often, and accurately, directly to our community, we believe we are providing the most information that matters to a parent in the most accurate way,” said Floresta.